GuyBaele/SpreadGL/README.md

 3. Visualise the spatial and environmental layers together in Spread.gl.
 (To Be Continued: tutorial of the contour layer)

 Download the environmental raster data layer from here: https://www.worldclim.org/data/monthlywth.html.
 In this case, we chose to visualise the maximum temperature.
 Note that this is monthly data, so we take the mean for the years 2010 to 2018.
-Since we only wish to visualise a few Brazilian provinces (and not the entire world) we can apply a mask to this raster layer using R:
+Since we only wish to visualise a few Brazilian provinces (and not the entire world) we can apply a mask to this raster layer using R. You can modify the code below for most other environmental layers in raster format and other locations.

 ```
 tmax_data <- getData(name = "worldclim", var = "tmax", res = 0.5) #download climate data